jhanschoo/writerite/frontend-react/README.md

 ## Other notes

-`client-models` folder is copied rather than symlinked due to following bug: https://github.com/facebook/create-react-app/issues/6556
+`client-models` folder is copied rather than symlinked due to limitations in code generation